 Almost three years ago I conducted a simple experiment.
-I placed an air-filled balance disc (like the ones used for balance training for people) under a horse’s hoof.
+I placed a balance pad under a horse’s hoof.
 I had no preconceived notion as to what might happen, but I was curious to find out.
-The results were so astounding that I have spent the past three years experimenting, exploring and refining what I now call the SURE FOOT™ Equine Stability Program.
+The results were so astounding that I have spent the past three years experimenting, exploring, and refining what I now call the SURE FOOT Equine Stability Program.

 How it all started